 ON THIS PAGE: You will read about the scientific research being done now to learn more about ependymoma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

 Tumor genetics.
 New research has shown that there are several different subgroups of ependymoma that differ based on the patterns of changes to the genes within each tumor.
 Although research in this area is early, studies are being done to find out if these genetic differences can help find new ways to treat ependymoma.

 Predicting recurrences.
-The molecular features of a specific tumor are being studied to find out if they can help doctors predict the likelihood that the tumor will come back after treatment.
+The molecular features of a specific tumor are being studied to find out if they can help doctors predict the likelihood that the cancer will come back after treatment.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current ependymoma treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current ependymoma treatments to improve patients’ comfort and quality of life.